 Plus: Veteran-owned businesses—beyond Black Rifle Coffee

-For Veteran's Day, Scott and Nora take a look at a growing non-profit called Veterans Community Project which builds state-of-the-art tiny home communities for veterans.
+It’s Veterans Day, so Scott and Nora take a look at a growing non-profit called Veterans Community Project which builds state-of-the-art tiny home communities for veterans.
 Chris Haxel, a senior producer for the investigative podcast Verified who previously covered military and veterans issues for KCUR in Kansas City, talks about his reporting.
 Plus, we’ll find out what it really takes to run a veteran-owned business, and hear from two experts with the Institute for Veterans and Military Families at Syracuse University, Rosalinda V. Maury, Director of Applied Research and Analytics and Misty Stutsman Fox, Director of the Entrepreneurship and Small Business portfolio.

 Nora Ali: It's Veterans Day.
 So today we thought we'd recognize our veterans with two stories.
 One on a nonprofit tackling veteran homelessness and another on veteran entrepreneurship.
 We'll hear from, Chris Haxel, a senior producer with Verified, an investigative podcast from Scripps.
 Chris previously reported on military and veterans issues for KCUR in Kansas city.
 We talked to him about a growing nonprofit called Veterans Community Project, that builds state-of-the-art tiny home communities for veterans.
 And later on, we'll find out what it really takes to run a veteran owned business.
 As we talk to two experts from the Institute for Veterans and Military Families at Syracuse University.
 From Morning Brew, this is Business Casual, the podcast that gives you a front row seat to candid conversations with some of the biggest names in business, asking them the questions you wish you could ask.
 I'm your host, Nora Ali.